sak42/Restaurant-Recommendation-System-/README.md

 NLTK – For natural language processing and cleaning review text Matplotlib / Seaborn / Plotly – For data visualization and EDA HTML / CSS / JavaScript – For designing the frontend interface

+Model Architecture
+This project uses a Hybrid Recommendation Model combining the strengths of:

+🔹 Content-Based Filtering

+Analyzes restaurant attributes like cuisine type, average cost, rating, and delivery option.
+Matches these with user-stated preferences to recommend relevant restaurants.
+🔹 Collaborative Filtering (SVD)

+Uses historical user rating data to find similar users and suggest restaurants based on collective behavior.
+Implemented using the Surprise library's Singular Value Decomposition (SVD) algorithm.
+🔹 Hybrid Approach

+Merges both filtering strategies to solve the cold-start and sparsity problems.
+Balances personalization with discovery of new or less popular options.

+Dataset
+The dataset is sourced from Kaggle and titled:
+Zomato Bangalore Restaurants Dataset by Himanshu Poddar

+Conclusion
+This project successfully demonstrates how machine learning and recommendation systems can simplify dining decisions by tailoring restaurant suggestions to user preferences and behavior.
+It offers a powerful and adaptive solution for users in both familiar and unfamiliar areas.
+The hybrid model ensures balance between personalized results and discovery of new options.
+This project lays the foundation for more advanced, real-time, and location-aware food recommendation engines.